• Skip to primary navigation

 This school boasts of a state-of-the-art laboratory for hands-on learning in a safe and supervised environment.

-The school’s program places an emphasis on teaching techniques applicable to industrial, commercial, and residential sites, preparing students for a variety of opportunities in the field.
+The school’s program emphasizes teaching techniques applicable to industrial, commercial, and residential sites, preparing students for various opportunities in the field.

 The school graduates students from this program with a Plumbing Diploma after approximately two years and prepares them for the five-year apprenticeship required for sitting the Minnesota Journeyman Plumber’s exam.